 Nondisclosure agreements are legal contracts that limit one or both parties from disclosing information covered by the NDA.
 They can be used to protect trade secrets, business plans, customer lists, sources — in short, pretty much any aspect of business.
 They tend to be short and are readily understandable by non-lawyers.

-You may be surprised to find that Atomic Object usually doesn’t sign NDAs at the first stage of a potential relationship.
+You may be surprised to find that Atomic Object usually doesn’t sign NDAs at the first step of a potential relationship with an early-stage startup.
 We don’t do this entirely from our self-interest, we just think that you don’t really need one, and you’re better off without one.

 Why an NDA Sounds Like a Good Idea